isabelmonge/data-harvesting/README.md

 --combined=FILE: Specify the combined output file path

-### 3. Backup: manual Collection with VPN Rotation
+### 3. Backup 2: manual Collection with VPN Rotation

 #### Overview
 This approach uses manual VPN rotation with multiple API keys to efficiently collect data while respecting Alpha Vantage's rate limits.
 The script intelligently manages API keys and tracks collection progress, prompting you to change your VPN location when needed.